dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 ### Other iOS enrollment errors
 A list of iOS enrollment errors is provided in our device-user documentation, in [You see errors while trying to enroll your device in Intune](/intune/enduser/using-your-ios-or-mac-os-x-device-with-intune).

+## PC  Issues

+### The machine is already enrolled - Error hr 0x8007064c
+**Issue:** Enrollment fails with the error **The machine is already enrolled**.
+The enrollment log shows error **hr 0x8007064c**.

+This may be because the computer had been previously enrolled, or has the cloned image of a computer that had been enrolled.
+The account certificate of the previous account is still present on the computer.

+**Resolution:**

+1. From the **Start** menu, **Run** -> **MMC**.
+1. **File** -> **Add/ Remove Snap-ins**.
+1. Double-click **Certificates**, choose **Computer account**, **Next**, select **Local Computer**.
+1. Double-click **Certificates (Local computer)**, choose **Personal/ Certificates**.
+1. Look for the Intune cert issued by Sc_Online_Issuing, and delete it if present
+1. Delete this registry key if it exists: **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\OnlineManagement regkey** and all sub keys.
+1. Attempt re-enrollment.
+1. If the machine can still not enroll, look for and delete this key, if it exists: **KEY_CLASSES_ROOT\Installer\Products\6985F0077D3EEB44AB6849B5D7913E95**.
+1. Attempt re-enrollment.

+    > [!IMPORTANT]
+    > This section, method, or task contains steps that tell you how to modify the registry.
+However, serious problems might occur if you modify the registry incorrectly.
+Therefore, make sure that you follow these steps carefully.
+For added protection, back up the registry before you modify it.
+Then, you can restore the registry if a problem occurs.
+    > For more information about how to back up and restore the registry, read [How to back up and restore the registry in Windows](https://support.microsoft.com/en-us/kb/322756)

 ## General enrollment Error codes